- What are the advantages of using LEED for hospitality spaces?

 - Is there a document I can download and send to my team?

-What opportunities are unique to hospitality projects?
+What issues are unique to hospitality projects?

 Due to features such as on‐site amenities, food and beverage operations, pool and laundry operations, convention facilities, frequent renovation cycles, and transient guest populations, hospitality properties and venues can present unique challenges and opportunities in certain areas of environmental performance.
 USGBC brought together a group of hospitality industry leaders to identify the areas of LEED that needed further attention considering hospitality‐specific circumstances.